-Sunscreen and Insect Repellent: Parents sign a group permission form each summer to allow the application of a sunscreen to be applied before outside play and an insect repellent if requested by parents.
-The WSU Children's Center offers an unscented hypoallergenic brand for a fee OR families are welcome to provide their own brand of product with a signed medical permission form on file and the bottle of product clearly labeled with their child's first and last name.
+Sunscreen, Insect Repellent & Chapstick: Parents sign a group permission form each summer to allow the application of a sunscreen to be applied before outside play an insect repellent or chapstick if requested by parents.
+The WSU Children's Center offers an unscented hypoallergenic sunscreen brand.
+Families are welcome to provide their own brand of product with a signed medical permission form on file and clearly labeled with their child's first and last name.